Your guide to meal prepping, and the containers that make it easy | CNN Underscored

 ‘Cook Once, Eat All Week’ by Cassy Joy Garcia (starting at $9.99; amazon.com)

 The idea of cooking all your meals at once can be pretty intimidating.
-Author Cassy Joy Garcia wants to help out with that in this book that offers guidance on how to make batch-cooking simple.
+Author Cassy Joy Garcia wants to help out with that in this book that offers guidance on how to make batch cooking simple.

 Granite Stone Diamond Blue Pots and Pans 5-Piece Set ($39.99, originally $49.99; amazon.com)